rayk1m02/eia-steo-analysis/README.md

 ![Crude production volume chart](images/volGraph.png)

 *Note: a "play" refers to a geographic region with a known, economically producible concentration of oil or gas.
-Eagle Ford and the Permian Basin are both examples of shale plays in Texas.*
+Eagle Ford and the Permian Basin are the two largest oil-producing shale plays in Texas.*

 ### Production Trend